coffeepyros/map-soluna/README.md

 - rendering js object data as hex map
 - reading cells
+- editing the content of the cells
 - adding rows and columns
 - exporting/importing as JSON
+- overlay for cell notes if present